kohkimakimoto/phpmigrate/README.md

 PHPMigrate is a minimum database migration tool for MySQL.

+Uses plain SQL to change schema.
+And runs some PHP codes post and previous executing SQL.

-It's under the development version.
+Notice.
+This software is under the development version.

 # Requrement

-* PHP5.x or later.
+* PHP5.x or later (Probably).

 # Installation